 To be eligible for committee appointment, you must be:

-- a staff or board member of a primary care program that is a NACHC Organizational Member in good standing, staff of a CHC-directed network that is a NACHC Associate Member in good standing, or staff of a NACHC-affiliated primary care association, AND
+- a staff or board member of a primary care program that is a NACHC Organizational Member in good standing, staff of a Community Health Center-directed network that is a NACHC Associate Member in good standing, or staff of a NACHC-affiliated primary care association, AND

 - a NACHC Individual Member in good standing, AND